 - Establish a referral network.
 This should include women’s health physical therapists, postpartum doulas, lactation consultants, baby nurses, and psychologists.
 Constantly check in with your client, and facilitate connections when needed.
 You’ll find these partners can become great referral sources for you as well.

-- Encourage your clients to ask their doctors for a 3 week postpartum visit: Many doctors are actually fine doing this!
+- Encourage your clients to ask their doctors for a 3 week postpartum visit: Many doctors are actually fine doing this.
 This does not replace the later postpartum check-up, but gives an earlier check-point to make sure healing is happening as needed.
-In some cases where a woman had an uncomplicated birth, she may actually be cleared to resume exercise at this early visit (just recognize this does NOT mean traditional exercise!).

 - Start back SLOWLY.
-Remember, her body has been through 9 months of massive stress, followed by the extreme physical trauma of labor, and she’s likely coming to you de-conditioned and exhausted.
-Your top priorities in the beginning should be core rehabilitation and providing a psychological benefit (you want this to be something she truly enjoys and looks forward to).
+Remember, the body has been through 9 months of massive stress, followed by the extreme physical trauma of labor, and the 24/7 demands of infant care.
+Your top priorities in the beginning should be core recovery, re-establishing proper movement mechanics, and providing a psychological benefit (you want this to be something your client enjoys and looks forward to).
 Before beginning, you should always check (or ensure your client gets checked) for Diastasis Recti and Pelvic Floor Dysfunction, as these may require her to begin with physical therapy first.

-- Remember SHE is your priority, not her baby.
+- Remember YOUR CLIENT is your priority, not the baby.
 After a baby is born, all the focus turns to the baby.
-Women often feel like slaves to their little ones, and can easily forget to focus on themselves.
-Make it clear that SHE is your priority, and you are here to support her every step of the way.
+Make it clear that your client is YOUR priority, and you are here to support your client every step of the way.

-By focusing on these tips, you can have a huge impact on her physical and mental recovery, and as a side effect, have a loyal client and strong advocate for you.
-The postpartum period is exciting, but daunting — and often quite difficult.
-It’s impossible to cover it in one post!
-To learn more about proper care during the postpartum period, sign up for one of our upcoming live certification workshops.
-Or contact us to inquire about hosting a workshop at your facility.
+By focusing on these tips, you can have a huge impact on her physical and mental recovery, and as a nice side effect, have a loyal client and strong advocate for you.